How to Install Wire Mesh Rolls and Baskets Under Lawns and Plants

 So just transfer your plants to our baskets and you are ready to plant.
 No messing around with flattened baskets that need shaping and extra care to avoid pockets of air under the plant.

-Leave a 4-5 inch basket rim above ground to keep gophers from from invading from the surface.
+Leave a 3-4 inch rim of the basket above ground to keep gophers from from invading from the surface.

 Professional Installation with Gophers Limited Stainless Steel Gopher Wire